tymyrddin/blue-dfir/source/docs/notes/android.md

 Robust File System (RFS) supports NAND flash memory on Samsung devices.
 RFS can be summarized as a FAT16 (or FAT32) file system where journaling is enabled through a transaction log.

+## Application data storage

+Android devices store a lot of sensitive data through the use of apps installed by the manufacturer, that come along with Android, wireless, and apps installed by the user from various sources.
+These store different types of data on the device, which contain information that may be relevant to an investigation.

+Data belonging to applications can be stored internally or externally.
+In the case of external storage (SD card), data can be stored anywhere.
+In the case of internal storage, the location is in the `/data/data` subdirectory.
+For example, the default Android email app has a package named `com.android.email`, and the internal data is stored in `/data/data/com.android.email`.

+* ***Shared Preferences*** provides a framework to store key-value pairs of primitive data types in the `.xml` format.
+Primitive data types include Boolean, float, int, long, and string.
+Strings are stored in the Universal Character Set Transformation Format-8 (UTF-8) format.
+These files are stored in the application's `/data/data/<package_name>/shared_prefs` path.
+*  The files stored in the internal storage are located in the application's `/data/data` subdirectory.
+This data is private and cannot be accessed by other applications.
+Even the device owner is prevented from accessing the files (except `root`).
+* External storage can be any removable media.
+In the case of a removable SD card, data can be used on other devices just by removing the SD card and inserting it into any other device.
+SD cards are usually formatted with the FAT32 filesystem, but other filesystems, such as EXT3 and EXT4, can also be used.
+This data is public and can be accessed by other applications, if the requesting app has the necessary permissions.
+Large files, such as images and videos, loaded by an app are often stored in external storage for faster retrieval.
+* SQLite is a popular database format present in many mobile systems, and a source of forensic data.
+The SQLite files used by the apps are stored at `/data/data/<ApplicationPackageName>/databases`.
+* The network can also be used to store and retrieve data on a user's web-based services.
+To do network operations, the classes in the `java.net.*` and `android.net.*` packages are used to provide developers with the low-level APIs that are necessary to interact with the network, web servers, etc.

 ## Analysing an image using Autopsy

 1. Open the Autopsy tool and select the Create New Case option.